ls1intum/Artemis/src/main/resources/templates/java/test/gradle/projectTemplate/readme.md

    `includeBuild('/path/to/repository-solution')`
    depending on which project you want to use the source files for executing the test cases.
+   The path can be given relative to the test project directory (e.g., `../repository-solution`).
 5. Inside the `dependencies`-block in the `build.gradle` inside the Test-Project, uncomment one of the lines:
    `testImplementation(':${exerciseNamePomXml}')` or
    `testImplementation(':${exerciseNamePomXml}-Solution')`
    depending on which project you want to use the source files for executing the test cases.
+6. Change the `assignmentSrcDir` variable in `build.gradle` to the corresponding `src/` directory within the template or solution repository (e.g., `../repository-solution/src/`).

+**Note**:
-**Note**: Changes made in step 4 and step 5 must not be pushed to the remote repository as it can only be used for editing all three projects in the local IDE.
+The described changes to the `build.gradle` and `settings.gradle` files must *not* be pushed to the remote repository as they can only be used for editing all three projects in the local IDE.

 ### Sequential test runs